pagkly/Zed/Investopedia3/Variation Margin Definition.md

 ## Basics of Variation Margin

 Variation margin is used to bring the capital in an account up to the margin level.
-This margin, and the associated initial and [maintenance margin](https://www.investopedia.com/terms/m/maintenancemargin.asp), must be sustained by liquid funds allowing it to function as [collateral](https://www.investopedia.com/terms/c/collateral.asp) against any losses that may result from trades underway.
+This margin, and the associated initial and [[maintenance margin]](https://www.investopedia.com/terms/m/maintenancemargin.asp), must be sustained by liquid funds allowing it to function as [[collateral]](https://www.investopedia.com/terms/c/collateral.asp) against any losses that may result from trades underway.

-For example, if a trader buys one futures contract, the [initial margin](https://www.investopedia.com/terms/i/initialmargin.asp) on that contract may be $3,000.
+For example, if a trader buys one futures contract, the [[initial margin]](https://www.investopedia.com/terms/i/initialmargin.asp) on that contract may be $3,000.
 This is the amount of capital they need to have in their account to take the trade.
 The maintenance margin may be $2,500.
 This means if the money in the account drops below $2,500 the trader is required to top up the account to $3,000 again, as they have lost $500 on their position(s) which reduces the buffer in their account to an unacceptable level.
 The amount needed to bring the account to an acceptable level in order to ensure future trades is known as variation margin.

 Now, imagine that a broker has thousands of traders, all in different positions and both making and losing money.
 The broker, or clearing member, must take all these positions into account, and then submit funds to the clearing houses which covers the risk taken by all their trades.

 The amount of variation margin varies depending on the exact market conditions and price movement experienced over the course of the day.
 The variation margin payment of additional funds may be deemed necessary by a broker when the equity account balance falls below the maintenance margin or initial margin requirement.
-This request for funds is referred to as a [margin call](https://www.investopedia.com/terms/m/margincall.asp).
+This request for funds is referred to as a [[margin call]](https://www.investopedia.com/terms/m/margincall.asp).

 ## Margin Call